The Keirin: Controlled Chaos at 40+ MPH

 How It Works

-• With 2.5 laps to go, the derny pulls off the track...and the real race begins.
+With 2.5 laps to go, the motorcycle pulls off the track...and the real race begins.
+Riders are in a full dash to the finish.

 Why It’s Strategic

 The early laps are all about positioning.
 Riders fight for the best wheel, usually second or third position, to launch their sprint from.
-Get caught in the back or boxed in on the rail, and your chances plummet.
+Get caught in the back or boxed in on down low, and your chances plummet.

 The trick is knowing when to go.
 Launch too early and burn out.
 Wait too long, and you’ll never get around the pack.